GetStream/stream-chat-swift/docusaurus/docs/iOS/uikit/data-formatting.md

 ## Changing the user last activity formatting

-As an example to showcase how to create a custom formatter let's change the formatting of how the last activity of a user is displayed.
+As an example to showcase how to create a custom formatter from scratch let's change the formatting of how the last activity of a user is displayed.
 By default, the last activity formatting is calculated by the `DefaultUserLastActivityFormatter` which uses a custom logic to display the last activity time relative to the current day in hours, weeks, months or years.
 For this example, we are going to create a custom formatter by conforming to the `UserLastActivityFormatter` protocol where we will make use of a `DateFormatter` to display the last activitiy in a different format.

 ```swift
 class CustomUserLastActivityFormatter: UserLastActivityFormatter {